CaoGiaHieu-dev/flutter_localization_mapper/README.md

 ```

 ## Observed Limitations
-Flutter application regenerates localization files on `application run` (including `app-localization` file even with `generate: false`) which results to cleared annotations and imports and will require running the `generate_localization.sh` script to write all required imports and annotations in the `app-localization` file.
+Flutter application regenerates localization files on `application run` (including `app-localization` files even with `generate: false`) which results to cleared annotations and imports and will require running the `generate_localization.sh` script to write all required imports and annotations in the `app-localization` file.

-With this in mind, the regenerated files results to errors that might prevent the execution of running the application since the generated part file `AppLocalizationsMapper` of `AppLocalizations` does not exist yet and is referenced in `LocalizationExtension`.
+With this in mind, the regenerated files results to errors that might prevent the execution of running the application since the generated part file `AppLocalizationsMapper` of `AppLocalizations` does not exist yet (and vise-versa).

-An approach around this would be to create a post script run workflow to run the `generate_localization.sh` script when `flutter run` command is completed when using a terminal or code editor to run the flutter application
+An approach around this would be to create a post script run workflow to run the `generate_localization.sh` script when `flutter run` command is completed when using a terminal or code editor to run the flutter application or disable flutter's auto-generate feature on application run (which an issue is currently opened for).

-Opened an issue pertaining this and another pertaining some bugs introduced by `flutter 3.7`
+Opened an issue pertaining this and another pertaining some bugs introduced by `flutter 3.7` includes
 - [[BUG]Unable to disable auto-generation](https://github.com/flutter/flutter/issues/120023)
 - [[BUG]Unnecessary additional parameters generated for mismatched placeholders](https://github.com/flutter/flutter/issues/120025)

-Here is a proposal this package is aimed to resolve
+Here is a proposal this package is aimed to resolve since we require the same usecase
 - [[Proposal] Access l18n Translations with Dynamic Keys #105672](https://github.com/flutter/flutter/issues/105672)

 **Note: Your PRs regarding this is highly encouraged and welcome**